nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 2c1.
 CONNNECTIONS display an error message followed by a list of valid commands

   Use case ends.

+**Use case: Generate CSV file**

+**MSS**

+1. User requests to generate a CSV file with contacts displayed with request fields.
+2. CONNECTIONS requests for user to input export location and file name.
+3. User selected export location and file name.
+4. CONNECTIONS generates CSV file in export location with file name.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs invalid fields
+    * 1a1.
+CONNECTIONS display an error message

+      Use case ends.

+* 2a.
+User fails to choose export location
+    * 2a1.
+CONNECTIONS does not export the CSV file.

+      Use case ends.

+**Use case: Deleting multiple contacts**

+**MSS**

+1. User requests to delete multiple contacts.
+2. CONNECTIONS deletes the contacts.

+   Use case ends.

+**Extensions**

+* 1a.
+User inputs indexes that are out of range
+    * 1a1.
+CONNECTIONS display an error message

+      Use case ends.

+* 1b.
+User inputs negative numbers
+    * 1b1.
+CONNECTIONS display an error message

+      Use case ends.

+* 1c.
+User inputs start index that is bigger then end index
+    * 1c1.
+CONNECTIONS display an error message

+      Use case ends.

+**Use case: View prompts for commands**

+**MSS**

+1. User starts typing command.
+2. CONNECTIONS displays a prompt to help user write command.

+   Use case ends.

+**Extensions**

+* 1a.
+User is not writing a valid command.
+    * 1a1.
+CONNETIONS will not display prompt.

+      Use case ends.

+**Use case: View previous command history**

+**MSS**

+1. User requests to view previous commands.
+2. CONNECTIONS displays previous commands.

+   Use case ends.

+**Extensions**

+* 1a.
+There is no previous command history.
+    * 1a1.
+CONNETIONS will not display command.

+      Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements